The Use of Emery Cloth on Metalworking Lathes

 The risks involved with applying emery cloth by hand on metalworking lathes are widely known and HSE industry guidance stipulates that handheld emery cloths should not be used on rotating machinery.
 This should be reflected in your risk assessment as there are now, readily available, lathe polishing attachments for both internal and external work.

-If this alert has raised additional questions or you have a Health and Safety law issue you would like assistance with, please do not hesitate to contact us.
+If this alert has raised additional questions or you have a Health and Safety law issue you would like assistance with, please contact Kingfisher for advice.